wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-release-notes.md

 	 templeton.mapper.memory.mb (=1024)

-	* This change addresses the following error which certain Hive queries had run in to due to lower memory limits: “Container is running beyond physical memory limits.”
+	* This change addresses the following error which certain Hive queries had run in to due to lower memory limits: "Container is running beyond physical memory limits."
 	* To revert to the old defaults, you can set this configuration value to 512 through Azure PowerShell at cluster creation time by using the following command:

 		Add-AzureRmHDInsightConfigValues -Core @{"templeton.mapper.memory.mb"="512";}